Rock with a bite.

 If you’ve never had the privilege of eating an insect, here’s what they actually taste like.
 “The insects are extremely nutritious, and that is reflected in the flavour,” says Fischer.
 “It enhances everything, adds a nuttiness to all of the other flavours, and leaves a strong umami aftertaste which only adds to the food.”
 He adds, “At this point the insects are still being added to the food because of their flavour, not as a replacement for anything else.”

 The facts on bug production against the meat industry are hard to argue with.
-The CO2 required to make 100g of beef is around 2000 times more than what it is to produce the same amount of insect meat.
+The carbon footprint of beef is between six to 13 times that of mealworms, per kilo of edible protein.
 Rukov’s crickets are almost carbon neutral.
 They feed on spent grain from beer breweries and the apple pulp used to produce the Insekt KBH juice.
 They’re protein rich, and the 15 cricket lemonade contains 50% of your recommended daily intake of Vitamin b12 (only really found in animal bi-products and supplements).
 The use of an underground farm in the city centre reimagines our urban spaces: “I wanted to change the profile of the city as somewhere food comes in, and trash comes out, to somewhere that makes food for itself,” adds Rukov.

 Roskilde is not the only festival where bugs are on the menu.
 The chief of Roskilde’s ice cream partner, Hansen’s, tells me: “Last week we were at the metal festival Copenhell.
 We still served our popular festival milkshakes, but made them a little bit harder for the metal heads by adding liquorice, elderflower and crickets.”